Kristen Stewart Was Told To Hide Her Sexuality To Be Considered For Movie Roles

 Queer icon and soon-to-be Charlie's Angel Kristen Stewart was reportedly told to hide her sexuality so she could score bigger film roles, the actor told Harper’s Bazaar in a new cover story.

-"I have fully been told, 'If you just like do yourself a [favour,] and don’t go out holding your girlfriend’s hand in public, you might get a Marvel movie,'" Stewart revealed.
+"I have fully been told, 'If you just like do yourself a [favor,] and don’t go out holding your girlfriend’s hand in public, you might get a Marvel movie,'" Stewart revealed.

 Stewart's comment highlights the homophobia still prevalent in Hollywood.
 After all, Stewart wasn't just supposed to hide a romance, but specifically one with a woman — in this case, her 2015 relationship with Alicia Cargile.
 Meanwhile, Stewart's relationship with ex Robert Pattinson was a boost for her public image: As co-stars in the Twilight franchise, the two provided constant tabloid fodder, despite being generally private people.